Bench-amblee/solar_power_prediction_model/README.md

 # Solar Power Prediction Model
 ## Data Science Project
-- For code go to Notebooks: [Notebooks](/notebooks)
+- For code go to Notebooks: [Notebooks](/sppm.ipynb)
 - For raw data go to Data: [Data](/Data)
-- Read the full report here: [Report](/Big_Mountain_Report.pdf)
-- View presentations slides here: [Presentation](/BMR_Presentation.pdf)
+- Full Report Coming Soon
+- Presentation Slides Coming Soon

 **Problem Statement**

-Big Mountain Resort, a popular resort located in Whitefish, Montana, is rethinking their pricing strategy.
-With the addition of a new lift chair, the resort’s operating cost has gone up by $1,540,000.
-How can Big Mountain Resort use data to create a new, competitive price that will offset this and all other operating expenses.
+Solar plants are a great, clean way to generate energy, however they can be unreliable.
+It’s impossible to know exactly how much power an individual panel or an entire plant will produce in a day, this can make running a solar power plant an incredibly difficult and unpredictable task.
+How can we use data to better predict the output of a solar power plant on a given day?

+**Context**

+We've gathered data from two separate power plants in India, including data about each plant’s power generation and relative weather.
+This data was taken over a 34 day period and takes outputs every 15 minutes.
+Using this we can get a good idea of how each subset of solar arrays and the plants as a whole performed on a given day.

 **Goal**